Hiroshima is a popular destination to visit in Japan.

 Need ideas on other places to visit in Japan?
 Check out our posts below for more inspiration:

 *Disclaimer: Headed to Hiroshima, Japan?
-Please note that this post contains affiliate links.
+This post contains affiliate links.
 If you click on them and make a purchase, we receive a small commission.
 There is no additional cost to you.
 Appreciate the support.

 Hiroshima Peace Memorial Park